Washington

 What is the Update?

-(Update 6/28/23, effective 01/01/24): Washington has announced an increase in the state average annual wage, as well as maximum paid leave benefit amounts.
-The maximum weekly PFML benefit an employee can receive in 2024 is $1,456 (the maximum weekly benefit in 2023 was $1,427).
-This benefit rate is applicable for all claims on or after January 1, 2024.
-Additionally, the ESD (Employment Security Department) has not released the 2024 WA PFML employee poster which must be displayed within your WA workplace at this time.
-Please see the “Notice Requirements” section below for more information.
+Update (06/17/24, effective 01/01/25): Washington has announced an increase in the state average annual wage, as well as maximum paid leave benefit amounts.
+The maximum weekly PFML benefit an employee can receive in 2025 is $1,542 (the maximum weekly benefit in 2024 was $1,456).
+This benefit rate is applicable for all claims on or after January 1, 2025.

 Handbook/Policy Updates